Free Russia Forum

 The Free Russia Forum (FRF; Форум свободной России; ФСР, FSR) is a conference of the Russian opposition, held twice a year in Vilnius (Lithuania).
 The forum was founded in March 2016 by Garry Kasparov and Ivan Tyutrin, the former executive director of the Russian democratic movement Solidarnost.

-The Forum sets itself the task of forming an intellectual alternative to the current political regime in Russia.
+The Forum described is goal as forming an intellectual alternative to the current political regime in Russia.
 According to the organizers, "anyone who shares the values of democracy and considers Russia an integral part of the civilized international community can become a participant, sponsor, and organizer of the Forum".
 According to Ivan Tyutrin, "the only factor hindering participation is the position of the "Crimeanashist", that is, a supporter of aggression against Ukraine.
 Therefore, the participation of such figures as Maria Baronova, Vyacheslav Maltsev, and Sergei Udaltsov is impossible in the forum.

 As of February 2021, 11 conferences (forums) had been held since March 2016.
 The ninth forum was held on November 20–21, 2020.
 Due to the coronavirus pandemic and closed borders, the event was held live on YouTube.

 FSR projects include "Personnel Reserve" (training leaders for democratic change), "Putin's List" (dossiers on the leaders of the current regime and the continuation of the policy of sanctions against the Putin regime), and Monitoring the persecution of religious minorities.

 A feature of the Free Russia Forum is a wide ideological spectrum of participants.
 These are non-systemic liberals, national democrats, social democrats, and libertarians.
 The forum is attended by representatives of various political organizations and associations: PARNAS, Open Russia, Russia of the Future, the Solidarnost movement, the Yabloko party, the Civic Initiative, and the headquarters of Alexei Navalny.

 Forum format and participants

 The forum takes place over two days.
 Discussion panels discuss such topics as countering Russian propaganda in Russia and abroad, prospects for international pressure on the Putin regime through sanctions, the economic situation, relations between Russia and the West, and the strategy of the Russian opposition under the current regime in the country.

 To become a member of the forum, you must provide at registration two recommendations from politicians, opposition activists, journalists, or human rights defenders.

-Over the years, Garry Kasparov, Oleg Sentsov, Sergei Guriev, Arkady Babchenko, Gennady Gudkov, Marat Gelman, Evgeny Chichvarkin, Ilya Ponomarev, Olga Romanova, Alfred Koch, Leonid Nevzlin, Masha Gessen, Alexander Goldfarb, Yevgeny Kiselyov, Leonid Gozman, Roman Dobrokhotov, Andrey Illarionov, Vladislav Inozemtsev, Alexey (Professor) Lebedinsky, Mark Feygin, Andrei Soldatov, Artemy Troitsky, Maria Alyokhina, Alexander Morozov, Ayder Muzhdabaev, Valentyn Nalyvaichenko, Vygaudas Ušackas, Andrey Piontkovsky, Andrius Kubilius, Igor Chubais, Lev Ponomaryov, Mikhail Krutikhin, Boris Reitschuster, Yevgeniya Chirikova, Bozhena Rynska, Mikhail Svetov, David Satter, Tomas Venclova, Alexander Kynev, Elena Fanailova, Lilia Shevtsova, Konstantin Eggert (Journalist), Andrei Sannikov, Arkady Yankovsky, Igor Eidman, Elena Lukyanova, Igor Yakovenko, Sergey Gulyaev have taken part in the forum.
+Over the years, Garry Kasparov, Oleg Sentsov, Sergei Guriev, Arkady Babchenko, Gennady Gudkov, Marat Gelman, Evgeny Chichvarkin, Ilya Ponomarev, Olga Romanova, Alfred Koch, Leonid Nevzlin, Masha Gessen, Alexander Goldfarb, Yevgeny Kiselyov, Leonid Gozman, Roman Dobrokhotov, Andrey Illarionov, Vladislav Inozemtsev, Alexey (Professor) Lebedinsky, Mark Feygin, Andrei Soldatov, Artemy Troitsky, Maria Alyokhina, Alexander Morozov, Ayder Muzhdabaev, Valentyn Nalyvaichenko, Vygaudas Ušackas, Andrey Piontkovsky, Andrius Kubilius, Igor Chubais, Lev Ponomaryov, Mikhail Krutikhin, Boris Reitschuster, Yevgeniya Chirikova, Bozhena Rynska, Mikhail Svetov, David Satter, Tomas Venclova, Alexander Kynev, Elena Fanailova, Lilia Shevtsova, Konstantin Eggert (journalist), Andrei Sannikov, Arkady Yankovsky, Igor Eidman, Elena Lukyanova, Igor Yakovenko, Sergey Gulyaev have taken part in the forum.